Shelley Wark-Martyn

 Shelley Wark-Martyn (born January 11, 1963) is a former politician from Ontario, Canada.
-She was a New Democratic Party member of the Legislative Assembly of Ontario from 1990 to 1995.
+She was a New Democratic Party (NDP) member of the Legislative Assembly of Ontario from 1990 to 1995.
 She represented the riding of Port Arthur.
 She served as a cabinet minister in the government of Bob Rae.
-Almost two decades later, she served as president of the Alberta Liberal Party stepping down in order to run in Calgary-Currie as a Liberal candidate in the 2015 provincial election.
+Almost two decades later, she served as president of the Alberta Liberal Party, stepping down in order to run in Calgary-Currie as a Liberal candidate in the 2015 provincial election.

 Background

 Wark-Martyn was a social worker and registered nurse before entering political life.
 In 1987 she received an injury in the workplace that ended her nursing career.
 She received a small disability pension from the Worker's Compensation Board.
 She is married to Kelly with whom she has two children, Kurtis and Erika.

 Provincial politics

 She was elected to the Ontario legislature in the 1990 provincial election, defeating incumbent Liberal Taras Kozyra by 1,034 votes in the Northern Ontario riding of Port Arthur.

 The NDP won a majority government and Wark-Martyn was appointed as Rae's first Minister of Revenue on October 1, 1990.
-In November, Wark-Martyn introduced a bill to ensure that GST would not be stacked on top of provincial tax.
+In November, Wark-Martyn introduced a bill to ensure that goods and services tax (GST) would not be stacked on top of provincial tax.
 In December, she was featured as part of "Women of the Year" on the cover of Chatelaine magazine along with ten other women cabinet ministers.

-During her tenure as Revenue minister she dealt with such issues as a proposed market value assessment property tax system for Toronto, giving tax breaks to border communities to stem the flow of cross border shoppers and collecting tax on goods that shoppers bring back across the border.
-She also studied a possible harmonization of the GST with provincial sales tax.
-In the latter case, this wasn't adopted until 2010.
+During her tenure as Revenue Minister she dealt with such issues as a proposed market value assessment property tax system for Toronto, giving tax breaks to border communities to stem the flow of cross border shoppers and collecting tax on goods that shoppers bring back across the border.
+She also studied a possible harmonization of the GST with provincial sales tax, a policy eventually adopted in 2010.

 In February 1993, Bob Rae drastically reduced the size of his cabinet.
 The Revenue Minister position was abolished and Wark-Martyn was transferred to Minister without portfolio responsible for Education and Training, assisting Education Minister Dave Cooke.
 On June 17, 1993, she was reassigned as a minister without portfolio responsible for health, assisting Health Minister Ruth Grier.

-In early 1995, Wark-Martyn announced that Lakehead University and Confederation College would be receiving almost one million dollars in grants to develop programs and services to aboriginal people.
+In early 1995, Wark-Martyn announced that Lakehead University and Confederation College would receive almost $1 million in grants to develop programs and services to aboriginal people.

 The NDP were defeated in the provincial election of 1995, and Wark-Martyn lost her seat to Liberal Michael Gravelle by almost 7,000 votes.